lucaswiman/lucaswiman.github.io/_posts/2020-09-23-how-to-retrieve-a-file-in-git-by-its-object-hash.md

 </div>

-We can then retrieve the contents in a single command with only that hash with the `git cat-file` command:
+We can then retrieve the contents in a single command with only that hash using `git-cat-file`:
 <div class="codecell" markdown="1">
 <div class="input_area" markdown="1">